Yongle Emperor: Treasure voyages

-In addition to foreign policy and trade goals, Zheng He's expeditions also had the task of mapping the countries visited and had an educational aspect as well.
+In addition to foreign policy and trade goals, Zheng's expeditions had the task of mapping the countries visited and had an educational aspect as well.
 The Chinese were interested in bringing back exotic animals and plants for medicinal purposes.

-After the deaths of the Xuande Emperor and Zheng He, the practice of large-scale expeditions was discontinued.
+After the deaths of Zheng He in 1433 and the Xuande Emperor in 1435, the new Confucian-led government discontinued large-scale maritime expeditions.
+Instead, they favored restricting foreign interaction and maritime commerce.
 The loss of key supporters of long-distance sailing was just one factor in the decision to abandon an active maritime policy.
 In the eyes of the bureaucracy, the high costs of maintaining the fleet primarily meant an undue increase in the power of eunuchs, who controlled these funds.
-By this logic, cutting naval expenditures also reduced the eunuchs' influence at court.
+Cutting naval expenditures also reduced the eunuchs' influence at court.